franciskone/todo-full-stack-2021/README.md

 # Todo fullstack 2021
-Another project to test some stuff :-) (more info to come)
+Yet another project to test some stuff :-) (more info to come)